 Done right, Larson says, density delivers skilled people, higher wages, more innovation, arts and technology and much more modern consumption of energy per capita.
 “Don’t be afraid of density,” he urges planners and policymakers.

 Many of our cities’ problems can be solved, and are being solved, at the local government level, with planners and policy makers playing a key role.

 The barriers to resilient cities lie first in the allocation of land.
 “How do you build a community that functions as a whole when typically cities allocate land in a chunk, and each developer optimises their piece without thinking of the whole?”

 This requires changes to zoning rules.

-In the most liveble cities – Melbourne among them – planners and policy makers extract community resources from developers in exchange for allowing greater buildable areas – such as increased buidling heights.
+In the most liveable cities – Melbourne among them – planners and policy makers extract community resources from developers in exchange for allowing greater build-able areas – such as increased building heights.

 MIT’s Media Lab comes up with working prototypes of its ideas – students even live in its adaptable apartment to road-test them – and Larson talks constantly with industry about getting these innovations to market.

 “No developer will build the micro-units that we are proposing if those products don’t exist.
 There has to be a supply chain, certification, warranties, a way to service them, like everything else we do.”